Conus petuchi

 Conus petuchi is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
 They are capable of stinging humans.

 Description

-The size of the shell varies between 28 mm and 33 mm.
+The length of the shell varies between 28 mm and 33 mm.

 Distribution

 This marine species occurs in the Atlantic Ocean and is endemic to Angola.